The Office of Financial Aid & Scholarships is located in the Grady W. Clack Center at OSU Institution of Technology.

 All first-time student loan borrowers at OSUIT must wait 30 days after school begins to receive the first disbursement of the Federal Direct Loan.
 Your student loan funds will not be available for you on the first day of school.

 The first time you borrow through the Federal Direct Loan Program, you will be required to complete Direct Loan Entrance Counseling and a Master Promissory Note (MPN).
-This student loan counseling session and MPN are completed via the Internet at studentloans.gov.
-If you have Internet access, you can visit this website from your personal computer.
+This student loan counseling session and MPN are completed online at studentaid.gov.
+If you have internet access, you can visit this website from your personal computer.
 There are computers available to use for financial aid purposes in the OSUIT library and in the lobby of the Grady W. Clack Center.
 You will be required to complete these requirements before we can disburse your first Direct Loan funds.

 All available Federal Work-Study (FWS) job openings are listed here.
 Most FWS positions are on campus.
 Your FWS work schedule will be developed around your class schedule so, as not to interfere with the time you need to be in the classroom.
 FWS student employees are allowed to work 15 hours per week.
 If you are interested in finding on-campus employment, here’s what you need to do:

-- Stop by the Student Financial Services Office to obtain a FWS Referral and application.
+- Stop by the Financial Aid Office to obtain a FWS Referral and application.
 (This will verify that you qualify for Federal Work Study).

 - Choose the job from the FWS job link.
 Contact the department contact listed on the link above for an interview.
 Take your FWS Employee Referral / Authorization form and application to the supervisor responsible for filling that position.
 Remember, you are applying for a real job, so treat it as such.